bleeptools/spotykach/build.md

   ```
 - Connect Daisy with a computer and run hardware-test.ino.
 All three leds should lit up.

+### Mix fader
+- Insert four pots at slots 11, 15, 66 and 70.
+Don't solder yet, but make them sit relatively tight by bending slightly side legs so they produce enough tension
+- Bend slightly legs of the fader outside so they fit into the footprints pictured at the photo.
+- Put the fader in place and push in slightly.
+It has to be horisontal but doesn't have to touch the board.
+- Put the front pannel on top, screw the nuts on pots.
+- Insert the screws of the fader and screw them without tightening them.
+This way you can check that fader is exactly wher it supposed to be.
+- Turn the assembly upside down and solder the fader legs.
+- Cut short pieces of whire and solder jumpers from the fader legs to corresponding footprints as on the scheme.
+- Remove screws and the front pannel for now.

 ### MPR121 touch sensor
-- Place and solder MPR121 female header at the bottom of the board as shown in photo.
+- Place and solder MPR121 female header at the bottom of the perfboard as shown at the photo.
-- Place and solder front pannel female header.
 - Insert male header, put front panel on top, screw couple of nuts and align front pannel footprints with the header.
 - Solder male header to the front panel as shown in the photo.
 Every touch pad has a dot near it which can be used for checking soldering with multimeter.
+- You'll wire MPR121 in the next step.

+### Clock input circuit and MPR121 wiring
+- Solder and wire clock input circuit at the perfboard as shown at the scheme below.
+Please double check transistor placement.
+Note, the transistor should not protrude more than front panel header.
 - Wire MPR121 as following:

   | MPR121 Breakout | Daisy Breakout |
   |-----------------|----------------|
   | SDA             | 13             |